 Cancelled (K) – Listing agreement has been cancelled prior to expiration date of agreement.
 The same Participant may only re-enter the property as a new listing if it is disclosed by placing the word “RELIST” in the LO/SO Remarks field of the listing being placed in a cancelled status.
 Listings may not be cancelled and relisted to manipulate days on market.

 Expired (X) – Listing agreement has expired.

+MLS Definitions

+Bedroom - Must have at minimum a door, at least one other form of egress to the outside of the building, and 70 sq ft minimum, square footage with a ceiling height less than 5 feet does not count towards this minimum (closet not required)

 Section 1: Listing Procedures